-Problem sets: There will be 5 problem sets on the material in this section:
+Problem sets: There will be several problem sets on the material in this section covering: Basic problems concerning the nature of energy; Exponentials; Relativistic Mass-Energy relations; radioactive decay chains Quantum Physics and the statistical nature of nuclear decays; the concept of half-lives; Atomic and nuclear models; Nuclear energetics and fission.

-- 1. Basic problems concerning the nature of energy; exponentials - 2.
-Relativistic Mass-Energy relations; radioactive decay chains - 3.
-Quantum Physics and the statistical nature of nuclear decays; the concept of half-lives - 4.
-Atomic and nuclear models - 5.
-Nuclear energetics and fission. - B. From the discovery of fission to the establishment of Los Alamos This unit covers the period from 1938 through 1942.
+B. From the discovery of fission to the establishment of Los Alamos This unit covers the period from 1938 through 1942.
 During this period World War II erupted with the United States entering the war following the Japanese attack on Pearl Harbor on December 7, 1941.
 The unit focuses largely on the how the Manhattan Project emerged and in particular how the US Government became committed to such a massive and secret undertaking.
 Scientifically the unit focuses on fission.
 The remarkable scientific advances during the years following 1938 are introduced with an emphasis on the very different behavior of 235U and 238U regarding their responses to fast and slow neutrons and the implications of this for both weapons and reactors.
 Another critical scientific issue on which the unit focuses is the discovery of the transuranic element plutonium with a fissile isotope, 239Pu.

-Reading: Chapters 10-13 in Rhodes; Copenhagen

-Paper: A short paper (3-4 pages) analyzing how the play Copenhagen deals critical historical, ethical and scientific issues raised in the course will be due at the end of this section.

-Problem sets: There will be 3 problems sets on the material in this section

-6. Elastic and absorption cross-sections
+Reading: Chapters 10-13 in Rhodes; Copenhagen; Paper: A short paper (3-4 pages) analyzing how the play Copenhagen deals critical historical, ethical and scientific issues raised in the course will be due at the end of this section.
+Problem sets: Problems sets on the material in this section will cover: Elastic and absorption cross-sections

-- 7. Properties of chain reactions; the nature of exponential growth - 8.
-The physics of nuclear reactors
+Properties of chain reactions; the nature of exponential growth The physics of nuclear reactors